Newhey: History

 Ellenroad Ring Mill, as it was in 1984.

 Lying by the older localities of Milnrow, Ogden and Haugh, Newhey is thought to have acquired its name as a result of land reclamation.

 Newhey was home to the Newhey Brick and Terracotta Co.
 Ltd., a prosperous brick and tile works which opened on Huddersfield Road in 1899.
 Its bricks are found in buildings worldwide.
 Most mills and associated terraced houses in the Rochdale and Oldham areas were built from this "Newhey brick".

 In the 1920s, Newhey had at least five cotton mills, including Ellenroad, Newhey, Coral, Haugh and Garfield (demolished 1969).

 Governance

 From a very early time, Newhey was part of the Butterworth township of Rochdale parish, in the Hundred of Salfordshire.

 From 1894 to 1974, Newhey was part of Milnrow Urban District in the administrative county of Lancashire.
 In the local government reforms of 1974, this urban district status was abolished and Newhey is now part of the Metropolitan Borough of Rochdale.

 Newhey was previously part of the Littleborough and Saddleworth constituency.
 It is now represented in the House of Commons as part of the parliamentary constituency of Rochdale.

 Geography

+The lowest elevation, at the River Beal, as approximately 150m, rising to 250m both to the South towards Shaw, and towards reservoirs North of the village.

 The housing estate south of Newhey Road and east of Bentgate Street is known as Bentgate.